rsaha/Order-Forge/replit.md

 - Protected routes use `isAuthenticated` middleware
 - User data automatically synced on login via `upsertUser`

-### File Processing
+### File Processing (Admin Only)
-- Excel files (.xlsx, .xls) and CSV files are supported
+- Only Excel files (.xlsx, .xls) are supported for product uploads
+- Required Excel columns: Brand, Product Name, Product SKU ID
+- Optional column: MRP (price)
 - Files are parsed server-side using the `xlsx` library
-- Products are extracted and assigned to the uploading user's catalog
+- Products are extracted and assigned to the uploading admin's catalog

 ### Order Import Feature
 - **Import Tab**: All users can access the Import tab to paste order text